PeterEkwere/OddsAfrica-API/README.md

 # OddsAfrica-API
 The is the first version of this API project with more versions coming later, The aim of this projects was to collectively cover fundamental concepts of higher level programming.
 The goal of The project is to eventually provide odds from all markets in each game across all the main betsites in Africa.
+If you found this Repo Helpfull please dont hesitate to drop a star🙏😌

 ## Table of Content
 * [Environment](#environment)